In this tutorial, the Bash script checks if the string contains a substring.

 fi

-The grep command searches for a given string and is piped to the main string to compare it.
+The grep command is employed to search for a specified string, piped to the main string for comparison.

 mainstring='Welcome to w3schools'